Mathematical foundation of nonequilibrium fluctuation-dissipation theorems for inhomogeneous diffusion processes with unbounded coefficients: Abstract

 \section{Abstract}

 Nonequilibrium fluctuation-dissipation theorems (FDTs) are one of the most important advances in stochastic thermodynamics over the past two decades.
-Here we provide a rigourous mathematical theory of two types of nonequilibrium FDTs for inhomogeneous diffusion processes with unbounded drift and diffusion coefficients by using the Schauder estimates for partial differential equations of parabolic type and the theory of weak generators.
-The FDTs proved in this paper apply to any forms of nonlinear external perturbations.
+Here we provide rigorous mathematical proofs of two types of nonequilibrium FDTs for inhomogeneous diffusion processes with unbounded drift and diffusion coefficients by using the Schauder estimates for partial differential equations of parabolic type and the theory of weakly continuous semigroups.
+The FDTs proved in this paper apply to any forms of inhomogeneous and nonlinear external perturbations.
 Furthermore, we prove the uniqueness of the conjugate observables and clarify the precise mathematical conditions and ranges of applicability for the two types of FDTs.
 Examples are also given to illustrate the main results of this paper. \\

-\textbf{Keywords}: stochastic thermodynamics, linear response, fluctuation relation, nonsymmetric Markov process, stochastic differential equation; parabolic equation\\
+\textbf{Keywords}: stochastic thermodynamics, linear response, fluctuation relation, nonsymmetric Markov process, stochastic differential equation, parabolic equation\\